wagtail/wagtail/docs/getting_started/integrating_into_django.md

 Wagtail uses Django’s default user model by default.
 Superuser accounts receive automatic access to the Wagtail [admin interface](https://guide.wagtail.org/en-latest/concepts/wagtail-interfaces/#admin-interface); use `python manage.py createsuperuser` if you don't already have one.
 Wagtail supports custom user models with some restrictions.
 Wagtail uses an extension of Django's permissions framework, so your user model must at minimum inherit from `AbstractBaseUser` and `PermissionsMixin`.

-## Start developing
+## Define page models and start developing

-You're now ready to add a new app to your Django project through `python manage.py startapp`.
-Remember to add the new app to `INSTALLED_APPS` in your settings.py file and set up page models, as described in [Your first Wagtail site](/getting_started/tutorial).
+Before you can create pages, you must define one or more page models, as described in [Your first Wagtail site](/getting_started/tutorial).
+The `wagtail start` project template provides a `home` app containing an initial `HomePage` model - when integrating Wagtail into an existing project, you will need to create this app yourself through `python manage.py startapp`.
+(Remember to add it to `INSTALLED_APPS` in your settings.py file.)

-Note that there's one small difference when you're not using the Wagtail project template: Wagtail creates an initial homepage of the basic type `Page`, which doesn't include any content fields beyond the title.
-You probably want to replace this with your own `HomePage` class.
-If you do so, ensure that you set up a site record (under Settings / Sites in the Wagtail admin) to point to the new homepage.
+The initial "Welcome to your new Wagtail site!" page is a placeholder using the base `Page` model, and is not directly usable.
+After defining your own home page model, you should create a new page at the root level through the Wagtail admin interface, and set this as the site's homepage (under Settings / Sites).
+You can then delete the placeholder page.